Ash Hand: Career

 Hand driving for TF Sport at Donington Park during the 2019 British GT Championship season.

 Karting

-Hand started karting in 2008, at the age of 13, and over a 5 year career he won various titles in the Rotax Junior and Rotax Max categories.
+Hand started karting in 2008, at the age of 13, and over a five year career, he won various titles in the Rotax Junior and Rotax Max categories.
 He returned to karting in 2015 to compete in the Kartmasters British Grand Prix for the third time in the Rotax Max class.

 Renault UK Clio Cup

 Hand made his car racing debut in the 2013 Renault UK Clio Cup with Team Pyro.
-He came 9th in the standings in his rookie season.
-He switched to SV Racing for the 2014 season, where he improved to 8th.
+He came ninth in the standings in his rookie season.
+He switched to SV Racing for the 2014 season, where he improved to eighth.
 Switching back to Team Pyro for the 2015 season, Hand finished second in the standings, losing the title to Ashley Sutton due to a mechanical failure in the final round.

-He returned to the championship part-time in 2017 and 2018, with Team Pyro and Matrix Motorsport respectively.
+Hand returned to the championship part-time in 2017 and 2018, with Team Pyro and Matrix Motorsport respectively.